darksim33/Pyneapple/README.md

 # PyneappleUI

 > "Pineapple is one of my favorite fruits.
 Just not on pizza."
-> _- T. Thiel_
+> _- T. Thiel, Co-Founder and CEO of Pyneapple Global Ltd._

-> "A juicy tropical delight, an exquisite golden nectar of the tropics.
-Just as this code is exquisite and golden nectar of pure genius."
-> _- Steve Jobs_

 ## Description
 The PyneappleUI is an advanced tool to analyse multi-exponential signal data in MR DWI images.
 It is able to apply a variety of different fitting algorithms to the measured diffusion data and compare multi-exponential fitting methods.
 It can determine the total number of components contributing to the corresponding multi-exponential signal and analyses the results by calculating the corresponding diffusion parameters.
 Fitting can be customised.
 It can be done pixel by pixel or for whole segmentations.

+> "A juicy tropical delight, an exquisite golden nectar of the tropics.
+Just as this code is exquisite and golden nectar of pure genius."
+> _- Steve Jobs, Former chairman and CEO of another, similarly successful fruit company_

 ## Workflow of Pyneapple